 Currently, cases of COVID-19 have been reported in all 50 states.
 The North Carolina Dept. of Health and Human Services are implementing the necessary proactive measures to reduce exposure risks and Dare County officials are following these same precautions for the Outer Banks.
-As of 3/25/2020, there has been 1 confirmed case of COVID-19 in Dare County (per Dare Co.
-Bulletin #15).

 Keeping Yourself Healthy While On Vacation

 Guests can these additional steps to mitigate their risk of getting sick while enjoying the OBX in the future.

 · Continuously wash your hands with soap and water for at least 20 seconds.